 School Community Council Meetings (SCC) are once a month from 4:30 to 5:30 p.m. in the library..
 Check the marquee (sign outside by Cafeteria/parking lot), website calendar, and the School Documents Online Portal for more information to meeting times, agendas and minutes.

-Our new po‘o kumu attended Pū‘ōhala as a child.
-She is the product of Castle Complex schools with a son at Castle High and another at Kahuku High and Intermediate.
-Po‘o kumu Makala views her principalship as a chance to give back to the community, provide leadership that makes a difference and make student-centered decisions.
+Our po‘okumu attended Pū‘ōhala as a child.
+Makala Paʻakaula is the product of Castle Complex schools with a son at Castle High and another at Kahuku High and Intermediate.
+She worked for the DOE prior to our school.
+Po‘okumu Makala views her principalship as a chance to give back to the community, provide leadership that makes a difference and make student-centered decisions.

 “I believe in the ripple effect and now I have greater impact on how far the ripples travel.
 It’s my kuleana.”

 •Bring cohesion among school programs including special education, HLIP and general education to intensify the focus on preparing students for productive, well-rounded and upstanding citizenship